San Simeon Zebras

-So there you are driving north along the highway, amber grasslands to the east, wild animals such as zebras grazing among the grass.
-You'd think you were on safari in the African Savanna, but you'd be wrong.
-With the ocean to the west, you'd be driving up Highway 1, passing by San Simeon, experiencing wild zebras!
+So there you are driving North along the highway, amber grasslands to the east, wild animals such as zebras grazing in the grass.
+You'd think you were on a safari in the African Savanna, but you'd be wrong.
+With the ocean to the west, you'd be driving up Highway 1, passing by San Simeon in California, experiencing actual wild zebras!

-Yes that's right, there's an entire herd of wild zebras located just south of San Simeon.
+Yes, that's right, there's an entire herd of wild zebras located just south of San Simeon.
 As of 2019, there are about 126 zebras in the herd, up from 119 in 2018.
 But wait, where'd wild zebras come from in California?
-Well they've been there over eight decades now, since William Randolph Hearst release several of the animals from his zoo in 1937.
+Well they've been there over eight decades now, since William Randolph Hearst released several of the animals from his zoo in 1937.

-During the 1930s, Hearst wanted the visitors to Hearst Castle to feel like they were driving through exotic locals, thus he had the Hearst Garden of Comparative Zoology built on the mountain his castle reside upon.
-The zoo was built with two areas, the normal caged area holding a variety of animals, and several large fenced enclosures which held fifty species of herbivores ranging from the aforementioned zebras to camels, anetelope, bison, kangaroos, ostriches, yaks, several types of deer, just to name a few.
-The cages, located just a few hundred yards from the house, and still viewable, especially as you take the bus down from the hilltop while leaving the castle, hosted bears (several different species including black, grizzly, polar, and sun), tigers, monkeys, jaguars, a variety of birds, and even a tapir and an elephant.
+During the 1930s, Hearst wanted his visitors to Hearst Castle to feel like they were driving through an exotic local, thus he had the Hearst Garden of Comparative Zoology built on the mountain his castle resided upon.
+The zoo was built with two areas, the normal caged area, holding a variety of animals, along with several large fenced enclosures, which held fifty species of herbivores ranging from the aforementioned zebras to camels, anetelope, bison, kangaroos, ostriches, yaks, several types of deer, just to name a few.
+The main cages, located just a few hundred yards from the house, are still viewable today, especially as you take the bus down from the hilltop while leaving the castle.
+Back then, the cages hosted bears (several different species including black, grizzly, polar, and sun), tigers, monkeys, jaguars, a variety of birds, and even a tapir and an elephant.

-Besides the zebras, Hearst also released, at least, Rocky Moutain elk, llamsa, Barbary sheep, tahr goats, white fallow deer, and sambar deer.
-The Rocky Mountain elk, at least, can still be found in the area, having taken over lands north of San Simeon.
+Besides the zebras, Hearst also released, at least, Rocky Mountain elk, llamas, Barbary sheep, tahr goats, white fallow deer, and sambar deer.
+The Rocky Mountain elk can still be found in the area, having taken over lands north of San Simeon.
 The elk herd numbers somewhere between 85 and 135.
 Unlike the zebras, the elk do cross Highway 1, going to the west ocean side every now and then.

 Most of the zebras only have to worry about dying of natural causes, although occasionally some wander onto neighboring properties and end up shot by the property owners there.
 Those that do die of natural causes often end up swept away by storms, out into the nearby ocean.
 This causes the occasional dead zebra to wash ashore along the beach line there in San Simeon.